podium/elixir-style-guide/README.md

   denied = ! allowed?
   ```

+### TODO: The formatter actually enforces the opposite, should this be one of our formatter rules?
 * <a name="group-function-definitions"></a>
   Group function definitions.
 Keep the same function with different signatures together without separating blank lines.
 In all other cases, use blank lines to separate different functions/parts of your module (to maximize readability through "vertical white-space").
   <sup>[[link](#group-function-definitions)]</sup>